 It’s no secret that adding some seafood to your diet is a fantastic alternative to always eating meat.
 A fillet of fish can make for a much leaner, lighter and more environmentally-friendly meal, and it helps you get your daily dose of protein and essential nutrients.

 However, not everyone agrees on whether seafood is the most economical choice for budget-conscious consumers.
-So it’s worth asking: how do the costs of fish such as salmon and Tilapia compare with meat products such as chicken and beef?
+So it’s worth asking: how much does fish cost compared to meat products such as chicken and beef?

 Salmon fillets average over $8.00 per pound, which is slightly more than beef sirloin.
 While that’s definitely on the pricy side for everyday groceries, it makes a great, highly nutritious once-in-a-while meal—without the hormones, antibiotics and environmental footprint of farm-raised beef.

-When you’re shopping for lean protein, remember that chicken isn’t the only cost-effective option, and swap in seafood for a more balanced diet.
+When you’re shopping for lean protein, remember that fish is often cheaper than chicken, and swap in seafood for a more balanced diet.
 The prices can vary between brands, retailers and even geographic location, but in general, you can expect to pay just over $3.00 per pound when buying boneless, skinless chicken breasts at your typical grocery store.
 That’s about the same as Tilapia fillets, which tend to fall around $3.00 to $3.50 per pound.
 In addition to Tilapia, cod, catfish, flounder, perch, pollock, sole and snapper can all also be purchased for under $5.00 per pound.

 Considering Nutritional Content